-Arts Icon Geoff Murphy is the trumpet-player who got New Zealand yelling in the movie aisles.
-His road movie Goodbye Pork Pie was the blockbuster hit of the NZ film renaissance, and he completed an unsurpassed triple punch with Utu and Bruno Lawrence classic The Quiet Earth.
-From student heists to hobbits this collection pays tribute to the laconic wild man of Kiwi film.
+Geoff Murphy was the trumpet player who got Kiwis yelling in the movie aisles.
+His 1981 road movie Goodbye Pork Pie was the first big hit of the Kiwi film renaissance.
+He completed an impressive triple punch with the epic Utu, and Bruno Lawrence alone on earth classic The Quiet Earth.
+From early student heists to Edgar Allen Poe, this collection pays tribute to the late, great, laconic wild man of Kiwi film.
 Plus read background pieces written in 2013 by cinematographer Alun Bollinger, friend Roger Donaldson, writer Dominic Corry and early partner in crime Derek Morton.

-In 1983 director Geoff Murphy stormed out of the scrub of the nascent Kiwi film industry with a quadruple-barreled shotgun take on the great NZ colonial epic.
-The New Zealand wars-set tale of a Māori leader (Anzac Wallace) and his bloody path to redress 'imbalance', was the second NZ film officially selected for the Cannes Film Festival, and the second biggest local hit to that date (after Murphy's Goodbye Pork Pie).
-A producer-driven recut was later shown in the US.
-This 2013 redux — led by cinematographer Graeme Cowley, with Murphy and editor Mike Horton — is Utu “enhanced and restored”.
+In 1983, director Geoff Murphy stormed out of the scrub of the nascent Kiwi film industry with a quadruple-barreled shotgun take on the great New Zealand colonial epic.
+Set during the New Zealand Wars, this tale of a Māori leader (Anzac Wallace) and his bloody path to redress 'imbalance' became the second local film officially selected for the Cannes Film Festival, and the second biggest local hit to that date (after Murphy's Goodbye Pork Pie).
+A producer-driven recut was later shown in the United States.
+This 2013 redux offers Utu “enhanced and restored”.

-In director Geoff Murphy's cult sci-fi feature a global energy project has malfunctioned and scientist Zac Hobson (Bruno Lawrence) awakes to find himself the only living being left on earth.
-At first he lives out his fantasies, helping himself to cars and clothes, before the implications of being 'man alone' sink in, along with his own culpability in the disaster.
-As this awareness sends him to the brink of madness, he discovers two other survivors.
+In director Geoff Murphy's cult sci fi feature, a global energy project has malfunctioned and scientist Zac Hobson (Bruno Lawrence) awakes to find himself the only living being left on earth.
+At first he lives out his fantasies, helping himself to cars and clothes, before the implications of being 'man alone' sink in.
+As this awareness sends him to the brink of madness — see the excerpt above — he discovers two other survivors.
 One of them is a woman.
-Los Angeles Daily News gushed: “quite simply the best science-fiction film of the 80s”.
+The Los Angeles Daily News called the movie “quite simply the best science-fiction film of the 80s”.
 Read more about it here.

-The Italian Job meets cheap jugs and a student union gig in this early Geoff Murphy (Pork Pie, Quiet Earth, Utu) heist tale.
-Tank Busters' plot follows some Vic Uni students — short on exam fees and beer money — and their scheme to crack a campus safe... the things kids got up to before internal assessment!
+The Italian Job meets cheap jugs and a student union gig in this early heist tale from Geoff Murphy (Goodbye Pork Pie).
+The plot follows some university students — short on exam fees and beer money — and their scheme to crack a campus safe.
 Murphy enlisted $4000 and a bevy of mates (including Bruno Lawrence in one of his earliest screen roles), and made it over nine months of weekends.
-It screened on TV on New Year’s Eve 1970; its assured pace and tyro verve in stark contrast to the stage-derived telly standards of the time.
+It sold to local television (as well as the ABC in Australia).
+Its deliberately low key, naturalistic acting stood in stark contrast to the stage-influenced television dramas of the time.

-Geoff Murphy (Goodbye Pork Pie, Utu) directs this freewheeling adaptation of the Māori legend of Uenuku and his affair with the mist maiden Hinepūkohurangi.
-The story of love, betrayal, and rainbow redemption was the first Māori myth adapted for TV, and the first TV drama to be entirely performed in te reo (The Listener softened viewers by providing a translation prior to screening).
-Filmed at the Waimarama base of Murphy and cinematographer Alun Bollinger, Uenuku was produced by Peach Wemyss Astor for the NZBC — a then-rare independently produced drama.
+Geoff Murphy (Utu) directed this freewheeling adaptation of the Māori legend of Uenuku and his affair with mist maiden Hinepūkohurangi.
+The story of love, betrayal, and redemption was the first Māori myth adapted for TV — and the first TV drama performed entirely in te reo.
+The Listener softened viewers by printing a translation before it aired.
+Filmed at the Waimarama base of Murphy and cinematographer Alun Bollinger, Uenuku was produced by company Peach Wemyss Astor for the NZ Broadcasting Corporation — a rare independently produced TV drama in the 1970s.

-Wild Man is the missing link between early 70s musical legends Blerta, and the burgeoning of Blerta trumpeter Geoff Murphy as a man whose directing talents knew few bounds.
+Wild Man is the missing link between 1970s musical legends Blerta, and the burgeoning of Blerta trumpeter Geoff Murphy as a director whose talents knew few bounds.
 The Blerta ensemble relocated to the mud-soaked West Coast to create this tale of pioneer con men and silent movie style pratfalls.
-Bruno Lawrence and Ian Watkin arrange a fight — and bets - in each town they arrive in, while Bruno channels his inner wild man from under a leopard skin.
-Wild Man was released in cinemas alongside John Clarke and Geoff Murphy’s Dagg Day Afternoon.
+Bruno Lawrence and Ian Watkin arrange a fight — and betting — in each town they arrive in, while Bruno channels his inner wild man from under a leopard skin.
+Wild Man was released in cinemas alongside John Clarke and Geoff Murphy’s Fred Dagg comedy Dagg Day Afternoon.

 It's the 1870s, and Māori leader Te Wheke (Anzac Wallace) is fed up by brutal land grabs.
 He leads a bloody rebellion against the colonial Government, provoking threatened frontiersmen, disgruntled natives, lusty wahine, bible-bashing priests, and kupapa alike to consider the nature of ‘utu’ (retribution).
 Legendary New Yorker critic Pauline Kael raved about Geoff Murphy’s ambitious follow up to Goodbye Pork Pie: “[He] has an instinct for popular entertainment.
 He has a deracinated kind of hip lyricism.
 And they fuse quite miraculously in this epic ...”